dubeydhananjay/KitchenChaos/README.md

 # KitchenChaos
-Kitchen Chaos is a multiplayer game using Unity NetCode.(It is still in progress) Player can select their avatar as a cook and join the lobby.
+Kitchen Chaos is a multiplayer game using Unity NetCode.
+Player can select their avatar as a cook and join the lobby.
 There will be some orders that will appear on the screen and all the player has to make those foods before the timer completes.
 There are different kitchen counters where players can pickup vegetables and other stuffs.
 Vegetbles can be cut on cutting counters and food can be cooked on cooking counter.